ACE Building Services News | Manitowoc, Wisconsin

 Benefits & Considerations

 The Thermawall panel has metal skin on each side with insulation in the middle.
-Just like the tilt-up construction from above and how it doubles as not only the wall panel but the finished surface; this is the same concept.
-It installs quickly and has a clean appearance inside and out of the structure.
+Just like the tilt-up concrete panels mentioned above, it doubles as not only the wall system panel but the finished surface.
+It installs quickly and has a clean appearance inside and out.

 We’ve used Thermawall many times for clean areas and various end uses in the food industry.